dianna-ai/dianna/tutorials/README.md

 ## Tutorials
 This folder contains DIANNA tutorial notebooks.

-Use the clicable logos below for direct access to a tutorial notebook for an explainability method and data modality/dataset:
+Use the clickable logos below for direct access to a tutorial notebook for an explainability method and data modality/dataset:

 |Data \ XAI|RISE|LIME|KernelSHAP|
 |:-----|:---|:---|:---|